nananananate/personal-website/me/resume-backend.md

 Maintained, troubleshooted, and deployed over 100 machines.
   - Inspected and repaired XML documents to recover research, saving 3 weeks of work for students
-  - Developed powershell scripts to create technical reports and deploy for over 100 machines.
+  - Wrote powershell scripts to create technical reports and deploy for over 100 machines.
 This automation makes weekly tasks 3 times faster.
   - Authored easy-to-follow guides to teach new softwares to over 100 users.
   - Debugged Python software to resume monitoring of utilities in dozens of on-campus facilities.